Interested in attending film school? Keep reading to explore some of the best film schools in the US.

 Stanford University, situated in beautiful Stanford, California, offers students a BA in Film & Media Studies that takes an interdisciplinary approach to film studies.
 You can learn about film aesthetics, cinematic traditions, documentary films, and experimental films.

 If you’re interested in pursuing advanced studies at Stanford, you can also take graduate-level Cinema and Media Studies courses through its Art History Ph.D. program.
-Stanford’s well-rounded curriculum and experienced faculty make it one of the best film schools to choose from.
+Stanford’s well-rounded curriculum and experienced faculty make it one of the best schools to study film.

 Student groups like the Stanford Film Society, Stanford Storyboard Club, and